usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 When Kerberos authentication is based on passwords, the protocol is known to be vulnerable to offline dictionary attacks by eavesdroppers who capture the initial user-to- KDC exchange.
 Longer password length and complexity provide some mitigation to this vulnerability, although sufficiently long passwords tend to be cumbersome for users.

-#### Knowledge Based Authentication
-Authentication of an individual based on knowledge of information associated with his or her claimed identity in public databases.
-Knowledge of such information is considered to be private rather than secret, because it may be used in contexts other than authentication to a verifier, thereby reducing the overall assurance associated with the authentication process.

 #### Man-in-the-Middle Attack (MitM)
 An attack on the authentication protocol run in which the attacker positions himself or herself in between the claimant and verifier so that he can intercept and alter data traveling between them.